nzfeng/geometry-central/docs/docs/surface/algorithms/signed_heat_method.md

     Re-computes the time used for short time heat flow `tCoef * h^2`, where `h` is the mean distance between nodes of the mesh.

+Note: On triangle meshes, each mesh edge crossed by an input curve should be explicitly represented by a SurfacePoint (otherwise the curve's geometry is not fully specified).
+If this is not the case, the code internally partitions input curves so that this condition is satisfied; the robustness of the heat method should fill in small gaps.
+Depending on how sparsely your curve is sampled, this may produce curve components with fewer than two nodes, which will be ignored; if many of your curves have fewer than two nodes, consider [FlipOut geodesics](../flip_geodesics) for shortest-path completion of curves.

 ## Helper Types

 ### Curves